toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 23. Is it okay to have a readonly property that is only set with a field initializer or a constant value?

 No, if the value is always the same constant (hard coded) value, then you may as well declare the property as a constant.

+### 24. Is it okay to have extra using directives even if they aren't ever used.

+While mistakenly having one or two won't affect the behvior, they add clutter without value.
+Having `using System.Threading.Tasks` but never using it misleads a reviewer into thinking they need to look out for synchronization issues for example.